jocoly/DiscordAISandbox/README.md

 -Sends a test response to show that the bot is working.

 `!chat`
--Sends a Google T5 text prompt and replies with the result
+-Sends a Google T5 text prompt and replies with the result.

 `!drawX <prompt>`
 -Submits the prompt for processing using the Stable Diffusion 2 base model pipeline and replies with the result.
 Replace 'X' with an integer to specify the number of images to generate (default is 1).